XaviArnaus/pitxu/README.md

 ### The very first conversation with Pitxu was 2025-06-02 [commit hash: [fcaccfc](https://github.com/XaviArnaus/pitxu/commit/fcaccfc57b379cc9883646be57aca066c3d593d5)]

-In Mac OS
+In Mac OS - catalan
 - Dictation is good
 - eInk is mocked
-- Gemini improved very significantly after switching to from single query (without context) to chat (with context)
+- Gemini improved very significantly after switching from single query (without context) to chat (with context)
 - Speech is ok